KIMCHI RECIPE: Complete EASY Tutorial [SMALL BATCH KIMCHI] Whole & Sliced Kimchi (통배추김치 막김치) キムチ

 Korean Radish/Mu/무 (you can also use the leafy greens as YeolMu)

 🌶Drying & Processing Red Peppers:

 Once the green peppers turn bright red on the plant, harvest them.
 Lay the red peppers under full sunlight, but with some breeze, preferably late mid to late afternoon.
 (Don't leave them out under scorching sunlight.
 Under extreme heat/sun, it will "cook" and damage the peppers.)
 Every other hour, turn over the peppers.
 Once the sun goes away, bring the pepper indoors, and leave them in a cool part of the kitchen, unwrapped.
 And repeat the sun drying process, until the peppers are fully sun-dried.
 This will take days to complete, depending on sun exposure.
 Then split open the dried pepper and remove all the seeds.
 Using a food processor, pulse-blend to coarse grind.
 Do not over blend as the heat of the blades can "burn/cook" the peppers.
-Double/triple wrap the coarse ground peppers, place in an airtight container and store in the freezer to preserve its freshness.
+Double/triple wrap the coarse ground pepper, place in an airtight container, and store in the freezer to preserve its freshness.

 🥬Korean Red Pepper Flakes/GoChuGaRu/고춧가루 Shopping & Storage Tips

 To make kimchi, only coarse-grind GoChuGaru is recommended.